JompaGlitter/EVE/README.md

 EVE (**E**ssential **V**irtual **E**ntity) is a lightweight pure JavaScript chatbot built as a final exam in a JavaScript course at Blekinge Tekniska Högskola the spring of 2016.
 It focuses on simplicity and is easily extendable.

 ##Setup
 To get EVE, simply clone the repo with `git clone https://github.com/JompaGlitter/EVE.git` and point your browser to the folder and chatbot.html and ta-da, you have a ugly looking basic version of EVE running.
-To spice up the look a bit, just add some CSS to it.
+To spice up the look a bit, just add some more CSS to it.

 ##How it works
 **main.js** is the heart of EVE, it's where the main code and logic is.
 But to use EVE you need some som data and functionality attached to it.
 Otherwise EVE is more or less just an empty shell without presentation or content.
 Here is what it needs: